KIT-CMS/CMSSWWithCrab/production_examples/testing_nanoaod_producion_18-10-2024.md

 ### mc:

 Tested locally on one input file with about 30k events, and unfortunately, there was a memory leak.
-Something like 15 GB memory was used usually with 8 threads and 8 streams.
-Desided to go for a `EventAwareLumiBased` splitting with 15k events to be processed.
-This reduces the runtime to something like an hour.
-To be safe, choosing 2 hours as maximum runtime.
+Something like 15 GB memory was used with 8 threads and 8 streams.
+Desided to go for an `EventAwareLumiBased` splitting with 10k events to be processed.
+This reduces the runtime to something like an hour and memory to about 5 GB.
+To be safe, choosing 2 hours as maximum runtime and 10 GB as maximum memory.
 This will lead to a lot of and extremely small output files.
-To be checked, whether this impacts the performance later on.
+To be checked, whether this impacts the performance later on when these datasets are used for analysis.

 Final call: